openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ### Install Docker

-If you just update local repository and package manager APT at previous step, reboot Raspberry Pi and then open an SSH terminal window.
+If you just update the local repository and package manager APT at previous step, reboot Raspberry Pi and then open an SSH terminal window.

 1. Install Docker: